gvwilson/thirdbit/src/fiction/makers-return/index.md

 and no matter what Doc Whinny and Mayor Lupus and everyone said, that *had* to have weakened him.)

+Just before recess ended,
+Bravo left the other boys to their pretend battle and walked over to her with his stick still in his hands.
+"You're gettin' pretty good at that," he said, his tone halfway between complimentary and accusing.

+"Thanks."
+Sindy missed a toss,
+then said, "Ow!" as she and Bravo bumped their heads together as they both bent to pick it up.

+"Sorry," he muttered,
+handing it to her.
+He hesitated a moment as if to add something, then turned away abruptly at the sound of Miz Nabbles' whistle.

+*What was that all about?* Sindy wondered as she put the balls back in the toybox.
+She shrugged mentally and headed inside.

 Miz Nabbles set them free at noon.
 Sindy didn't bother to try to find someone to sit with for lunch.
 Instead,